ComunidadAylas/PackSquash/CONTRIBUTING.md

 We reckon that a CLA might seem a bit overkill for a project like PackSquash, and that some contributors might feel uneasy with the possibility of their work being distributed under a different license.
 However, we think that letting contributors be aware of the rules under which their work will be used provides safety to them and is a good transparency exercise.
 In fact, prominent free and open source software projects like Eclipse, Ubuntu and KDE, are already using a CLA for similar reasons.

 About the relicensing possibility that our CLA opens, we think of it as a _reserve power_ that will only be used responsibly, to avoid the legal complications that would otherwise arise.
-With "responsibly", we mean that we will not do take such relicensing decisions lightly, we will only do them after publicly asking and letting our community know about them, and we will always make PackSquash available under an open source license.
+With "responsibly", we mean that we will not take such relicensing decisions lightly, we will only do them after publicly asking and letting our community know about them, and we will always make PackSquash available under an open source license.